An official website of the United States government

 The Legal Services Support Section is available to give presentations on wills and powers of attorney to deploying units.
 The unit's legal officer or training officer/chief should contact the Legal Assistance Office to schedule a brief no later than 3 months prior to the deployment in order to give the Legal Services Support Section enough time to prepare the unit's wills and powers of Attorney.
 Please read the letter of instruction below and contact the Legal Services Support Section by faxing or mailing a completed questionnaire with the required information.

-The Legal Services Support Section (LSSS) is also available to participate in briefs given to deploying Marines and their family members.
+The Regional Law Center – West (RLC-W) is also available to participate in briefs given to deploying Marines and their family members.
 The JLAO portion of the brief provides information on Service Members Civil Relief Act and its application, Immigration Law and general Consumer Law pitfalls.

 Pre-Deployment Brief Letter